khotta/color_echo/README.md

 #### CE.enableclean
 Try to remove the sequence code from the given.
+If you did not call this method, color_echo will force remove sequence code given message when pickup word specified and it matched.
  - Return -> self